robotframework/SeleniumLibrary/issue_template.md

 # Feature requests
 Describe the need or the feature you are missing from the SeleniumLibrary.
-Also it is useful to understand why you need such feature. many times useful to provide few examples for acceptance tests.
+Also it is useful to understand why you need such feature.
+Many times, it is useful to provide few examples for acceptance tests.
 Try to avoid technical or implementation details, those will handled later.

 This project is not funded by any organisation or company, I do this because I